Message from the President

 No matter your background, you will feel at home at Tri-County Technical College.
 While our average age is 23, our students range in age from the teens to the sixties, and they come from diverse racial, ethnic, economic, and educational backgrounds.
 I invite you to visit us at your earliest opportunity to meet our outstanding faculty and staff and to and see for yourself the excellent facilities, programs, and services we have to offer.

 Best wishes as you pursue your educational goals.

 Tri-County Technical College, a public community college, focuses on teaching, learning, and helping students reach their goals.
 The College supports economic development for Anderson, Oconee, and Pickens counties in South Carolina by preparing a highly-skilled workforce.

 Role and Scope

-- An open-door institution of higher education, the College offers affordable, accessible, collaborative, and learner-centered instruction.
+- An open-admission institution of higher education, the College offers affordable, accessible, collaborative, and learner-centered instruction.
 Offerings include university transfer associate degree programs and applied technical associate degrees, diplomas, and certificates in more than 70 majors associated with business, health, public service, and industrial and engineering technologies.
 The College also offers developmental courses for students who need to improve their basic academic skills.

 - The College promotes economic development in the region through customized education and training for local businesses and industries through credit and continuing education offerings and a variety of workforce training programs.

 - The College has campuses located in Pendleton, Anderson, Easley, and Seneca, as well as learning centers in Honea Path and Sandy Springs.
-The College also offers online classes and a variety of academic and support services.
+The College also offers online and hybrid classes and a variety of academic and support services.